missuo/Mist/README.md

 3. All host configurations and settings will sync automatically

 ### What Gets Synced
-- All S3 host configurations
+- All host configurations (S3 providers and SM.MS)
 - Default host selection
 - Image processing settings
 - Output format preferences